Understanding the Difference Between SVT and AFIB on ECG

 2. Atrioventricular nodal reentrant tachycardia (AVNRT)

-In contrast, Atrial Fibrillation is marked by an irregular and often rapid heart rhythm, where the atria beat chaotically and out of sync with the ventricles.
+In contrast, atrial fibrillation is marked by an irregular and often rapid heart rhythm, where the atria beat chaotically and out of sync with the ventricles.
 This condition can be identified on an ECG by the absence of distinct P waves, leading to an irregularly irregular ventricular response.

 The central node represents the main topic, while the branches show the different types and characteristics of SVT and AFIB.
 Each color-coded section helps differentiate between the two conditions and their specific features.